-- 1. A public sector entity shall disclose: - (a) The basis for determining that the insurance approach is appropriate; - (b) The information required by the relevant international or national accounting standard dealing with insurance contracts; and - (c) Any additional information required by paragraph (2) of this section. - 2.
+- 1. A public sector entity shall disclose: - (a) The basis for determining that the insurance approach is appropriate; - (b) The information required by the relevant international or national accounting standard dealing with insurance contracts; and - (c) Any additional information required by paragraph (3) of this section. - 2.
 Explain under which Model (General Model or Premium Allocation Approach) each social benefit scheme is treated. - 3.
-To meet the requirements of paragraph (1)(d) of this section, an entity shall disclose: - (a) Information about the characteristics of its social benefit schemes, including: - i.
+To meet the requirements of paragraph (1)(c) of this section, an entity shall disclose: - (a) Information about the characteristics of its social benefit schemes, including: - i.
 The nature of the social benefits provided by the scheme (for example, retirement benefits, unemployment benefits, child benefits); and - ii.
-Key features of the social benefit scheme, such as a description of the legislative framework governing the scheme, for example, a summary of the main eligibility criteria that must be satisfied to receive the social benefit, and a statement about how additional information about the scheme can be obtained; and - (b) A description of any significant amendments to the social benefit scheme made during the reporting period.
+Key features of the social benefit scheme, such as a description of the legislative framework governing the scheme, for example, a summary of the main eligibility criteria that must be satisfied to receive the social benefit, and a statement about how additional information about the scheme can be obtained; and - (b) A description of any significant amendments to the social benefit schemes made during the reporting period, along with a description of the expected effect of the amendments.
 Amendments to a social benefit scheme include, but are not limited to: - i.
 Changes to the level of social benefits provided; and - ii.
-Changes to the eligibility criteria, or to the beneficiaries (individuals and/or households) covered by the social benefit scheme.
+Changes to the eligibility criteria, including the individuals and/or households covered by the social benefit scheme.